jsheppard95/Credit_Risk_Analysis/README.md

 the other features in our data set.
 We first employ oversampling, undersampling, and combination sampling techniques for logistic regression models in [`credit_risk_resampling.ipynb`](credit_risk_resampling.ipynb).
-Next, we use ensemble learning classification mdels in [`credit_risk_ensemple.ipynb`](credit_risk_ensemble.ipynb).
+Next, we use ensemble learning classification models in [`credit_risk_ensemple.ipynb`](credit_risk_ensemble.ipynb).
 Finally, we compare the accuracy, precision, and recall of each model.